Concrete Volume Calculator: The No-Nonsense Take-Off That Saves You a Wasted Trip to the Merchant

 How much concrete volume?

-Concrete volume depends on your project’s dimensions.
-Use the formula: Length × Width × Depth (in metres or feet), or simply enter your measurements into our concrete volume calculator for a quick answer.
+That depends entirely on your project's dimensions.
+Use the formula Length × Width × Depth (in metres or feet), or just punch your measurements into our concrete volume calculator and let it do the heavy lifting.

 How much is volumetric concrete?

 Volumetric concrete is priced per cubic metre (or yard), plus delivery and any extras.
-Prices vary by region and supplier, but you typically pay a premium for the flexibility of on-site mixing.
-Contact local suppliers for current rates.
+You typically pay a premium for the flexibility of on-site mixing, and prices vary by region and supplier.
+Contact local suppliers for current rates — they change more often than the weather.

 How much does a volumetric concrete mixer hold?

-Most volumetric concrete mixers hold between 6 and 10 cubic metres (8–13 cubic yards) of concrete.
-Some larger trucks can carry even more; always check the specifications before ordering.
+Most volumetric concrete mixers hold between 6 and 10 cubic metres (8–13 cubic yards).
+Some larger trucks can carry even more — always check the specs before you order so there are no surprises on the day.

 How much does concrete weigh by volume?

 A cubic metre of typical ready-mix concrete weighs about 2,400kg (2.4 tonnes).
-A cubic yard weighs roughly 4,000 pounds (1.8 tonnes).
-The exact weight can vary slightly depending on the mix design and water content.
+A cubic yard comes in at roughly 4,000 pounds (1.8 tonnes).
+The exact weight can nudge up or down depending on the mix design and water content.

 How much does a volumetric concrete mixer cost?

-Buying a new volumetric mixer is a significant investment, ranging from £100,000 to over £200,000 (or equivalent in other currencies), depending on the size and features.
-Most small contractors choose to hire or order concrete deliveries instead.
+Buying a new volumetric mixer is a serious investment — we're talking £100,000 to over £200,000 depending on size and spec.
+Most small contractors quite sensibly choose to hire or order deliveries instead.
+Owning the wagon is a different business model entirely.

 How much is a yard of concrete volume?

 One cubic yard is approximately 0.7646 cubic metres or 27 cubic feet.
-If you’re working in metric, 1 cubic metre is about 1.308 cubic yards.
+Working in metric?
+One cubic metre is about 1.308 cubic yards.
+Keep that conversion in your back pocket whenever specs switch between the two.

 Conclusion

-Using a concrete volume calculator is the easiest, most reliable way to get your mix requirements right—no more guesswork, over-ordering, or last-minute dashes to the builder’s merchant.
-Whether you’re working in metric or imperial, for a DIY project or a large site, our concrete volume calculator will save you time, money, and hassle.
-Try it now to get your precise mix quantity and make your next pour a smooth success.
+A concrete volume calculator is the quickest, most reliable way to get your mix requirements right — no guesswork, no over-ordering, no last-minute dash to the builder's merchant with a prayer and a rough mental estimate.
+Whether you're working in metric or imperial, on a DIY job or a large site, our concrete volume calculator will save you time, money, and the kind of stress nobody needs on pour day.
+Give it a go and get your precise quantity sorted before you make a single call.

 Explore every free calculator on HowMuchDoINeed — no sign-up required.